-For example, there is a literature on homosexuality and birth order effects, broadly indicating that maternal effects differing between first borns and later births influence the development of homosexuality [30].
+For birth order effects, there is a literature on homosexuality and birth order effects, broadly indicating that maternal effects differing between first borns and later births influence the development of homosexuality [30].
 There is also a literature on birth order effects on intelligence, but it is unclear if this is caused by maternal effects, higher mutational load, or something else [31].
 One major hypothesis to rule out is a maternal effect influencing the development of leftism that is more common in later births.

-Regarding religiosity, some claim more or less complicated environmental effects of ideas on behavior.
-This author does not find this framework generally supported or valid, and therefore is not generally concerned with measuring religious participation as an important variable, but it is relatively common and other researchers who seriously believe in it will want to rule out environmental hypotheses.
+Regarding religiosity, it has been found that less religious people born after 1960, but not before, have older fathers [33].
+It is unclear if this is because older fathers are less religious, or if it is due to a paternal age effect.
+Also, some claim theories of more or less complicated mechanisms of environmental effects of ideas on behavior.
+The present author does not find this framework generally supported or valid, and therefore is not generally concerned with measuring religious participation as an important variable, but it is relatively common and other researchers [32] who seriously believe in it will want to rule out environmental hypotheses.